 Product that saved the day!

-Coffee maker taking too long to brew coffee
+Is your coffee maker taking too long to brew coffee?

 Calcium deposits from tap water can clog or block the small tubes and or pipes that are in the coffee pot.
 This is why it is important if you have hard water to clean the coffee maker and get rid of the calcium and scale build-up.